KeppyMarbles/auto_dif/README.md

 In PQ, hit the `Connect Blender` button in the editor.

+**Note**: You may need to zip the auto_dif folder so that Blender will import it in the menu.
+Otherwise you can just move it into the addons folder directly (`scripts/addons_core`).

 ### Constructor

 Navigate to your Constructor installation, and place [csx3dif.exe](https://github.com/RandomityGuy/csx3dif/releases) in the root directory.
 Then make sure you have [my Constructor plugins](https://github.com/KeppyMarbles/kepstructor).
 You technically only need `autodif.cs` but I recommend installing them all.